sachinboban/buggy/README.md

 ## Software Setup
 Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software/).
-Arduino IDE is used to edit, compile as well as uploading the code to the Arduino Uno board.
+Arduino IDE is used to edit, compile and upload the code to the Arduino Uno board.

 ## Hardware and Pin Setup